lualiloon/candlelight/README.md

             "A second hello."
             :fg (u/rgb 55 255 100)
             :bg (u/ansi-color :yellow))

+(scr/refresh! screen)
 ;; (Note: ANSI yellow looks more like orange than yellow)

+;; To close the screen
+(scr/stop! screen)

+;; scr/stop! doesn't remove any of the content, it just closes the window.
+You can start the window again and it will open with the same content that was there when you stopped it (but to see it you still must call scr/refresh!)
+(scr/start! screen)
+(scr/refresh! screen)

+;; To clear everything from the screen
+(scr/clear! screen)

+(scr/refresh! screen)

+;; Remember to stop the screen when you're done (scr/stop! screen)
 ```

 ## License